 Intra-Cellular Therapies to Present at the SVB Securities Global Biopharma Conference

-NEW YORK, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Intra-Cellular Therapies, Inc. ITCI, a biopharmaceutical company focused on the development and commercialization of therapeutics for central nervous system (CNS) disorders, today announced that Sharon Mates, Ph.D., Chief Executive Officer and Chairman, is scheduled to present at the SVB Securities Global Biopharma Conference on Wednesday, February 15, 2023 at 10:40 a.m.
+/EIN News/ -- NEW YORK, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Intra-Cellular Therapies, Inc. (Nasdaq: ITCI), a biopharmaceutical company focused on the development and commercialization of therapeutics for central nervous system (CNS) disorders, today announced that Sharon Mates, Ph.D., Chief Executive Officer and Chairman, is scheduled to present at the SVB Securities Global Biopharma Conference on Wednesday, February 15, 2023 at 10:40 a.m.
 ET.

 The live and archived webcast can be accessed under "Events & Presentations" in the Investor Relations section of the Company's website at www.intracellulartherapies.com.
 Please log in approximately 5-10 minutes prior to the event to register and to download and install any necessary software.